-7. In the event of a denied medical drop, the student may appeal within seven calendar days of the date of denial to the director of the Student Health Services.
-A review committee consisting of the Student Health Services' director, chief of medicine, and counseling coordinator, a representative from the dean of students, and a member of the college dean's office will meet and a recommendation will be made.
+7. In the event of a denied medical drop, the student may appeal within seven calendar days of the date of denial to the senior director of Health and Wellness.
+A review committee consisting of the Health and Wellness senior director, chief of medicine, student advocate, a representative from the dean of students and a member of the college dean's office will meet and a recommendation will be made.
 The student will be contacted with the appeal decision within 20 calendar days of the request.